 Efren Lopez: hurdy gurdy, rubab, oud, fretless guitar, kopuz

 Stelios Petrakis: lyre, laouto, lavta

 A musical encounter between three talented composers and interpreters of Mediterranean traditions, the trio: Efren Lopez, Stelios Petrakis and Bijan Chemirani plunges us into an intimate and warm musical universe.
 Old friends, their musical cultures and instruments (hurdy gurdy, oud, guitar, zarb, bendir, daf, lyre, etc.) mingle and intersect as their inspiration flows.
 A musical promenade around the Mediterranean (Turkey, France, Spain) and across the plains of Central Asia (Iran, Afghanistan).

 Orlando Poleo and his Charowo orchestra

-After his concert for World Music Day, Orlando Poleo here performs in salsa formation, with eight musicians from among the best on the Venezuelan music scene.
-With this Charowo orchestra, created in Paris, he has been the guest of the main music festivals in France and Europe.
+After his concert for World Music Day, Orlando Poleo performs for us in salsa formation, with eight musicians from among the best on the Venezuelan music scene.
+With the Charowo orchestra, created in Paris, he has been the guest of the main music festivals in France and Europe.

-Orlando Poleo was a street child born in Caracas, and is one of the best percussionists in Latin Jazz music.
-His music fluctuates between jazz, Cuban son and Afro-Venezuelan rhythms.
-He occupies a significant place in the Latino-American and international musical landscapes.
-He has played with the greats, such as Alfredo Rodriguez, Ernesto "Tito" Puente, Mongo Santamaria, Arturo Sandoval and Archie Sheep, and in France he accompanies the singers Dany Brillant and Bernard Lavilliers.
+Orlando Poleo was a street child born in Caracas and is one of the best percussionists in Latin Jazz music.
+His music fluctuates between jazz, Cuban song and Afro-Venezuelan rhythms.
+He occupies a significant place on the Latino-American and international musical stage.
+He has played with great names, such as Alfredo Rodriguez, Ernesto "Tito" Puente, Mongo Santamaria, Arturo Sandoval and Archie Sheep, and in France he accompanies the singers Dany Brillant and Bernard Lavilliers.
 With a small band (5 musicians), he will perform an exceptional concert at the museum for World Music Day.